docker/docs/docker-hub/download-rate-limit.md

 This error message appears in the Docker CLI or in the Docker Engine logs.

-## How can I check my current rate
+## How can I check my current rate?

 Valid API requests to Hub usually include the following rate limit headers in the response: